-Hope Hall is a private, non-sectarian, not-for-profit school for students in grades 2-12 who experience frustration in traditional school settings.
-Students at Hope Hall have neurological disorders and/or medical conditions including central auditory processing disorder, ADD/ADHD, some form of autism, anxiety, or simply a low average IQ.
-Hope Hall serves approximately 150 students each year from 19 school districts in the Greater Rochester area.
-85% of our students live at or below the poverty level and all of them have significant learning challenges.
-Despite these statistics, Hope Hall has a 100% graduation rate.
+Hope Hall has been providing hope to students who learn differently for more than 28 years.
+A private, non-sectarian, not-for-profit school for students in grades 3-12 who experience frustration in traditional school settings, Hope Hall provides a learning environment tailored to meet the unique needs of students with learning challenges.
+Students at Hope Hall face barriers to learning such as neurological disorders and/or medical conditions, including Central Auditory Processing Disorder, ADD/ADHD, forms of autism, anxiety, or a low average IQ.
+Hope Hall serves approximately 140 students each year from 17 school districts and 3 counties in the Greater Rochester area.
+100% of our students have significant learning challenges and 85% also face serious economic challenges.
+Despite these statistics, Hope Hall has a consistent 100% graduation rate.

-Hope Hall’s unique program, called Mastery in Learning©, was written and copyrighted by Sr. Diana Dolce, S.S.J.
-The Mastery in Learning© approach teaches the full New York State curriculum in a small class setting (elementary – 12 students per class; high school – 15 students per class), at a slower pace, using multi-sensory teaching strategies.
+Hope Hall’s unique educational program, called The Dolce Method for Learning Mastery©, was written and copyrighted by Sr. Diana Dolce, S.S.J.
+The Dolce Method teaches the full New York State curriculum in a small class setting (elementary – 12 students per class; high school – 15 students per class), at a slower pace, using multi-sensory teaching strategies.
 Specifically, the program:

 • Provides an inclusive, supportive, nurturing environment that develops a strong sense of belonging to a Community of Learners.